 What is Rasgulla?

-This is an Indian sweet made with two universal ingredients, originated in eastern India about two centuries ago.
+This is an Indian sweet usually made with two universal ingredients, originated in eastern India about two centuries ago.
 And still, this is very popular throughout India.

 The word Rasgulla can split into two words 'ras' and 'gulla', which is typical means ras as syrup and 'gulla' is termed as balls.